-There are other passages of Scripture that reflect the nascent Church’s behavior that your group rarely draws attention to, such as Titus 1:5: Appoint elders in every town as I [St. Paul] directed you … .
-Surely, the sixth verse is used to argue against the Catholic Church (bishops: … husband of one wife; which will be addressed later in this book), but your group divides the passage, blinds itself to the fifth verse, which reveals the rogue nature of Protestant Church of Christ’s paradigm.
+There are other details within passages of Scripture that reflect the nascent Church’s behavior that your group rarely draws attention to, such as Titus 1:5: Appoint elders in every town as I [St. Paul] directed you … .
+Surely, the sixth verse is used to argue against the Catholic Church (bishops: … husband of one wife; which will be addressed later), but your group divides the passage, blinds itself to the fifth verse, which reveals the rogue nature of Protestant Church of Christ’s paradigm.
 When read in full, it is clear that the hierarchy directed the installation of the elders; the local Church was not authorized to create its own leadership.

 Acts 14:23, again, reflects how the nascent church selected its elders.
 St. Paul and St. Barnabas appointed elders for them [the churches of Derbe, Lystra, Ico’nium, and Antioch].
 This example does not include any congregational input; the elders were selected and ordained by extra-congregational elders, and therefore, does not rise to the rank of a Protestant Church of Christ proof text.

 #4 (and following): The remaining lesser proofs that Wharton and the Protestant Church of Christ provide are presented in the same manner as #3, which is a posited theory followed by a referenced verse without text.
 In other words, commentary is presented as the word of God, such as (in Wharton’s words):

 • “The local church chose its own missionaries (Acts 13:1-3).”